JEE Counselling Logo

 • Create formula sheets and revision notes

-Intensive Practice (Months 4-6)
+Intensive Practice

-• Solve previous 5 years' question papers
+• Solve previous 5-10 years' question papers

-• Identify and work on weak areas
+• Identify weak areas and revise them systematically

-Final Revision (Last Month)
+Final Revision

-• Revise all formulas and key concepts
+• Revise formulas and high-weightage topics repeatedly

-• Practice time management
+• Practice time management under full-test conditions

-• Stay calm and maintain confidence
+• Stay calm and maintain consistency

 Previous Year Cut-offs